xNok/go-grpc-demo/README.md

 go run ./notes_server/main.go
 ```

-Unse the client to interact with the server.
+Use the client to interact with the server.

 Save a note: